0cjs/sedoc/win/tips.md

 - `Ctrl Alt Del`: Windows Security (cannot be intercepted by programs).
   Secure Attention when that feature is enabled.

+### Windows User Spelling Dictionary

+Many programs use a Windows-supplied service for spellcheck.
+The user dictionaries containing words you've added while using tht are at:

+    %AppData%\Microsoft\Spelling\
+    C:\User\cjs\%AppData%\Roaming\Microsoft\Spelling\

 ### Lock Icon

 Create a shortcut to `rundll32.exe user32.dll,LockWorkStation`.